 - The stadium effect – the user experiences an unpleasant noise when they hear a hoot from their own speakers and adjacent workstations as latency adds an incremental transmission delay;

 - Sound quality deteriorates the more channels are coming over the PC speaker;

 - Other PC notifications also come out of the main speaker;

 - Turrets have considerable computing power that a software installation obviously can’t provide, leading to possible processing issues;

 - PCs and laptops can lock up or slow down on a regular basis.

 As with 9/11, this could be the event that drives the solution to these problems and accelerates the eventual migration to software trader voice.

 Trader Voice Compliance

 Times are moving so quickly that, even as we were drafting this commentary, the CFTC in the US and ESMA in the EU were releasing statements.
-In both cases, the regulators underline the importance of keeping markets open while recognizing the technical challenges of imposing recording and time-stamping policies in contingency trading environments.
+In both cases, the regulators underline the importance of keeping markets open while recognizing the technical challenges of imposing recording and time-stamping policies in contingency environments.
 Whereas the CFTC focuses on relief from regulatory constraints for the trading of certain asset classes, ESMA appears to take a stronger stance, calling for different methods to be used to record the data required by MiFID II.
-Tellingly, the CFTC also warned investors to be wary of fraudulent behavior.
+Tellingly, the CFTC told investors to be wary of fraudulent behavior.